marieladataworld/marieladataworld.github.io/README.md

 ![BUM, *Makaira nigricans*](docs/assets/css/BUM.png)
 Figure 3.
 Map that shows the relative percentage of BUM catches for each country in the Caribbean region.

-To view an interactive version of the maps the Tableau Dashboard can be access on the next link: [Interactive Map - YFT and BUM](https://public.tableau.com/shared/MTQDBFYXW?:display_count=n&:origin=viz_share_link)
+To view an interactive version of the maps the Tableau Dashboard can be access on the next link: [Interactive Map - YFT and BUM](https://public.tableau.com/shared/MTQDBFYXW?:display_count=n&:origin=viz_share_link) in which you can use the "Species" filter.

 # How to access the repositories
 This repository can be access in two ways: